vcunat/apkg/docs/guide.md

 pkg/archives/dev/apkg-0.0.2.tar.gz
 ```

+!!! tip
-If you run into issues, consider appending `--verbose` or `--debug` to `apkg` command in question to print more detailed information.
+    If you run into issues, consider inserting `-L verbose` or `-L debug` before
+    the failing command to print more detailed information.

 Great, you're now able to create archives required to create packages!